What is the Channel Mapping for?

 Where can I find the Channel Mapper?

-You can find the channel mapper via 'Tools' > 'Channel Mapper'
+You can find the channel mapper via 'Tools' in the main menu on the lefthand side.

 The Channel Mapper itself is easy to set up.

-Or you can add conditions to an existing rule by clicking on the + and - signs inside the rule itself.
+You can add several conditions to one rule by using the + / - within the rule.

 When can I see the changes I made in my channel mapping in my reporting?